facebookarchive/AsyncDisplayKit/_docs/placeholder-fade-duration.md

 The <code>-placeholderImage</code> function may be called on a background thread, so it is important that this function is thread safe.
 Note that <code>-[UIImage imageNamed:]</code> is not thread safe when using image assets.
 Instead use <code>-[UIImage imageWithContentsOfFile:]</code>.
 </div>

+An ideal resource for creating placeholder images, including rounded rect solid colored ones or simple square corner ones is the UIImage+ASConvience category methods in ASDK.

 See our ancient <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples_extra/placeholders">Placeholders sample app</a> to see this concept, first invented by the Facebook Paper team, in action.

 ## `.neverShowPlaceholders`